VladimirBabin/eb-java/README.md

 This guide contains instructions and tips to practice aws elastic beanstalk from the command line on your local environment

-In the main branch you will find everything for deploying a java app with corretto (java) platform via EB.
+In the **main** branch you will find everything for deploying a java app with corretto (java) platform via EB.
 Build tool used is Gradle.

+In the **single-docker-container** branch you will find everything for deploying with docker platform and single Dockerfile.

 ## Prerequisites